antonielbordin/case-pratico-autou/README.md

-# case-pratico-autou
+# case-practice-autou
-Vivenciando  na prática uma simulação simplificada de um projeto real da AutoU
+Experiencing in practice a simplified simulation of a real AutoU project